aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/cells-data/preserve-single-quote-prefix-of-cell-value-or-range/_index.md

             // Print the value of Style.QuotePrefix of cell A1
             outputLines.push("Quote Prefix of Cell A1: " + st.quotePrefix);

-            // Put some text in cell, it has Single Quote at the beginning cell.value = "'Text";
+            // Put some text in the cell; it has a single quote at the beginning cell.value = "'Text";

             // Access style of cell A1